jflorian/doubledog-apache/README.md

 ##### `packages`
 An array of package names needed for httpd authorization via Kerberos using only GSSAPI calls.
 The default should be correct for supported platforms.

+#### apache::mod\_passenger class

+This class manages the Apache web server to provide Phusion Passenger support.

+##### `packages`
+An array of package names needed for httpd Phusion Passenger support.
+The default should be correct for supported platforms.

 #### apache::package class